danyul/ionical/README.md

 ## Command line usage:
 ```
-Usage: ionical [-h] [-v]
+Usage: ionical [-v] [-h]
-               [-g] [-s] [-l] [-c CSV_FILE]
+               [-g] [-s] [-l] [-c CSV_EXPORT_FILE]
-               [-i IDS [IDS ...]]
+               [-i CALENDAR_NICKNAMES [CALENDAR_NICKNAMES ...]]
-               [-t TEXT_FILTERS [TEXT_FILTERS ...]] [-a START_DATE] [-b END_DATE]
+               [-t TEXT_FILTERS [TEXT_FILTERS ...]]
+               [-a DATE_OR_NUMBER] [-b DATE_OR_NUMBER]
+               [-f CALENDAR_CONFIG_FILE]
-               [-f CALENDAR_LIST_FILE] [-d DIRECTORY]
+               [-d ICS_DIRECTORY]
+               [-n NUMBER_TO_COMPARE]
-               [-n NUM_LOOKBACKS] [-x CSV_CONVERSION_FILE]
+               [-x CONVERSION_DICTIONARY_FILENAME]

 Help / Version Info:
+  -v, --version         Print version, then exit (ignoring below options).
   -h, --help            Print help message, then exit (ignoring below options).
-  -v, --version         Print ionical version, then exit (ignoring below options).

 Main Operations (can specify one or more, but at least one MUST be specified):
   -g, --get_today       Download current .ics files and label them with today's date.
                         This will be done prior to running any other Main Operations.
                         (If not specified, operations will use only .ics files
                         which have previously been downloaded.)
   -s, --schedule        Display events from the most recent version of each calendar.
   -l, --changelog       Show changelog(s) between schedule versions from multiple dates.
-  -c CSV_FILE, --csv_file CSV_FILE
-                        Export current schedules to CSV_FILE (alpha status).
+  -c CSV_EXPORT_FILE    Export current schedules to CSV_EXPORT_FILE (alpha status).

 Calendar Filter Options (applies to all Main Operations):
-  -i IDS [IDS ...], --ids IDS [IDS ...]
+  -i CALENDAR_NICKNAMES [CALENDAR_NICKNAMES ...]
-                        Only operate on calendars specified in the list of calendar IDS.
+                        Only operate on calendars with an nickname identifier that is given
+                        in the list of CALENDAR_NICKNAMES.
-                        (An ID is a 'nickname' specified in the calendar list config file.)
+                        (Nickname identifiers are specified in the calendar list config file
+                        and appear at the start of the filename of downloaded ics files.
                         (Default behavior: no restrictions.
-I.e., include all calendars
+I.e., include all calendars.)
-                        listed in the config file.)

 Event Filter Options (for changelogs, viewing schedules, and csv export):
-  -t TEXT_FILTERS [TEXT_FILTERS ...], --text_filters TEXT_FILTERS [TEXT_FILTERS ...]
+  -t TEXT_FILTERS [TEXT_FILTERS ...]
-                        Filter EVENTS by text that appears in event summary field.
+                        Only include events with event summaries matching the text
+                        of one or more of the specified TEXT_FILTERS.
                         (Default behavior: no text filters.)
-  -a START_DATE, --start_date START_DATE
-                        Apply actions only to EVENTS occuring AFTER specified date.
+  -a DATE_OR_NUMBER     Only include events that start AFTER a specified date.
                         Value must be EITHER a date in format YYYY-MM-DD, or a positive
-                        integer representing # of days before today.
+                        integer representing # of days in the past.
-                        (Default behavior: 1 days before today's date.)
+                        (Default behavior: 1 day prior to today's date.)
-  -b END_DATE, --end_date END_DATE
-                        Apply actions only to EVENTS occuring BEFORE specified date.
+  -b DATE_OR_NUMBER     Only include events that start BEFORE a specified date.
                         Value must be EITHER a date in format YYYY-MM-DD, or a positive
-                        integer representing # of days after today.
+                        integer representing # of days in the future.
                         (Default behavior: no filter)

 General File/Directory Configuration Options:
-  -f CALENDAR_LIST_FILE, --calendar_list_file CALENDAR_LIST_FILE
+  -f CALENDAR_CONFIG_FILE
                         Filename containing list of calendars with associated info.
                         (In JSON format: [[NICKNAME, FULLNAME, URL, TIME_ZONE], ... ] )
                         (Default: ./calendar_list.json)
-  -d DIRECTORY, --directory DIRECTORY
-                        Directory where downloaded .ics files are stored.
+  -d ICS_DIRECTORY      Directory where downloaded .ics files are stored.
                         (Default: ./)

 Changelog Options (only applicable when -l option also specified):
-  -n NUM_LOOKBACKS, --num_lookbacks NUM_LOOKBACKS
-                        Number of past schedule versions (per person) to compare.
+  -n NUMBER_TO_COMPARE  Number of past schedule versions (per calendar) to compare.
                         [Only used when displaying changelogs with -l option.]
                         (Default behavior: 2 'lookbacks')

 CSV Options (only applicable when -c option also specified):
-  -x CSV_CONVERSION_FILE, --csv_conversion_file CSV_CONVERSION_FILE
+  -x CONVERSION_DICTIONARY_FILENAME
                         JSON file w/ dictionary of conversion terms.
                         [Only used when generating CSV via -c option.]
                         (Default: ./csv_conversion_table.json)
 ```